 Part of the problem is a lack of equity invested in the assembly as a result of the stop-start politics of the past decade.
 For republicans, a great deal of Northern Ireland’s ‘new politics’ is still taken on trust.
 The thousands of people in poor republican communities who feel they have not benefited from Northern Ireland’s peace dividend provide dissident groups with a pool of potential recruits.
 Here Sinn Fein’s political problem is more prosaic and familiar to centre-left political movements the world over: how do you manage expectations and sell a reformist agenda to people who want to see radical change?

 Accusations of “selling out” remain potent, especially as it has taken so long to get the institutions of the Good Friday Agreement up and running for a prolonged period.
 Last week saw the assembly conclude its first full four-year term.
 A small but significant landmark.

 Republican politics is replete with its own landmarks.
 Next month sees the anniversary of the death of Bobby Sands, leader of the republican hunger strikers in the Maze prison in 1981, ten of whom starved to death in order to secure political status.
 Dissidents see themselves as men of similarly unbending convictions.

 However the murder of a 25-year old “good Irish policeman” has revulsed all corners of Northern Irish society.

 Ronan Kerr was proud member of the Gaelic Athletics Association (GAA) – one of the pillars of traditional Irish culture and society.
 In narrow political terms his murder is another massive own goal from the directionless dissidents; driving a wedge between them and the community they purport to represent.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.